 The Ph.D.
 Curriculum largely consists of research performed under supervision of a supervisory committee culminating in the defense of a dissertation.
-Requirements for the Medical Physics specialization Ph.D. are:
+Requirements for the Ph.D. include:

-- all courses (or equivalent subject coverage) from the Medical Physics MS curriculum - pass the qualifying exam - Research credits (BME7979 before qualifying exam, BME7980 after qualifying exam passed) - additional coursework as specified by the supervisory committee - a minimum of 90 credits - successful defense of a dissertation
+- all courses (or equivalent subject coverage) from the respective BME or Medical Physics MS curriculum - Supervised Teaching: PhD students are required to enroll for two semesters of BME 6940 Supervised Teaching for a total of 6 credit hours. - pass pre-qualifying and qualifying exams - Research credits (BME7979 before qualifying exam, BME7980 after qualifying exam passed) - additional coursework as specified by the supervisory committee - a minimum of 90 credits - successful defense of a dissertation